Recipient | Amount | Start Date | End Date | |

 Length and Time Phasing of Assistance

-The period of performance for project grants and cooperative agreements shall not exceed 5 years.
+The project periods for both grants and cooperative agreements shall not exceed five (5) years at intervals determined at the time of the award.
 Method of awarding/releasing assistance: lump sum.

 Post Assistance Requirements